Keeping Our Staff and Families Safe and Healthy During COVID-19

 - Our primary goal is to keep you safe and healthy while ensuring the smooth continuity of our daily operations.
 As we continue to monitor the developments brought upon by COVID-19, we have implemented the following:

-- We promote mask-wearing, social distancing, and hand-washing.
+- We promote mask-wearing, social distancing, and proper handwashing.

-- Hand sanitizer dispensers are readily available throughout The Inn.
+- Hand sanitizer disinfecting wipes are readily available throughout The Inn.

 - Our housekeeping service follows enhanced cleanliness and safety protocols.